tidy-finance/website/docs/40_fixed_effects_and_clustering.md

 How can we further improve the robustness of our regression results?
 Ideally, we want to get rid of unexplained variation at the firm-year level, which means we need to include more variables that vary across firm *and* time and are likely correlated with investment.
 Note that we cannot include firm-year fixed effects in our setting because then cash flows and Tobin's q are colinear with the fixed effects, and the estimation becomes void.

 Before we discuss the properties of our estimation errors, we want to point out that regression tables are at the heart of every empirical analysis where you compare multiple models.
 Fortunately, the `etable()` provides a convenient way to tabulate the regression output (with many parameters to customize and even print the output in LaTeX).
 We recommend printing $t$-statistics rather than standard errors in regression tables because the latter are typically very hard to interpret across coefficients that vary in size.
-We also do not print p-values because they are sometimes misinterpreted to signal the importance of observed effects.
+We also do not print p-values because they are sometimes misinterpreted to signal the importance of observed effects [Wasserstein2016].
 The $t$-statistics provide a consistent way to interpret changes in estimation uncertainty across different model specifications.

 ```r
 etable(model_ols, model_fe_firm, model_fe_firmyear,